26/11/2024

-RFID tracking: clever solutions with RFID cable ties and accessories
+RFID tracking: clever solutions with RFID cable ties, tags, labels, and accessories

-HellermannTyton has developed a range of RFID cable ties, accessories and RFID readers to make your RFID tracking and identification processes more efficient.
+HellermannTyton has developed a range of RFID cable ties, hard tags, labels and RFID readers to make your RFID tracking and identification processes more efficient.
 The variety of applications makes RFID technology so unique:

-• Increase efficiency in production: Many steps are eliminated because cable ties with RFID tags incorporate several functions – fastening, bundling, labeling, identification product safety , product RFID tracking and much more
+• Increase efficiency in production: For instance, many steps are eliminated with our cable ties featuring RFID tags, which combine multiple functions — fastening, bundling, labeling, product identification, safety, and RFID tracking — all in a single product

 • Reliably label and identify products also in harsh environments: stored information on the RFID tag remains readable even in extreme production and operational environments at any time

-• Mark and identify inaccessible parts: RFID cable ties are a reliable alternative when conventional identification such as barcode labels can be read only with difficulty – e.g. through space restrictions or can’t be labeled because of material reasons
+Mark and identify inaccessible parts: RFID tags are a reliable alternative when conventional identification such as barcode labels can be read only with difficulty – e.g. through space restrictions or can’t be labeled because of material reasons

 • Support applications in industry 4.0: the purpose of an intelligent factory is almost unlimited.
 Today cable ties are used in almost every industry - in combination with RFID technology there is great potential for supporting the notion of a Smart Factor